Football Parties – Raising The Bar

 2. Have every fan draw a receiver’s name from a hat.
 If their receiver catches a touchdown pass, hand out a prize.

-3. Ask your guests to predict the final score and whoever gets closest wins.
+3. Furthermore ask your guests to predict the final score and whoever gets closest wins.

-With that said you can have a special kids contest too, with prizes for the Best Touchdown Dance or to see who knows the most penalty hand signals.
+With that said you can have a special kids contest too, with prizes.

 Most noteworthy make sure there are some quiet activities too, like football coloring pages.